Get E-Book

 client writes again

-Reset timing also affects protocol retries.
+Reset timing also affects retries.
 If a client sends a request and gets ECONNRESET before any response bytes, the request may or may not have reached the peer application.
 TCP cannot answer that.
-The reset only says the transport state ended abruptly.
-Safe retry decisions depend on the application protocol, idempotency, and request semantics.
-Chapter 27 owns those policies.
+Safe retry behavior depends on the application protocol, idempotency, and request semantics.
+Chapter 27 covers those policies.

 Refused, Reset, Timed Out, Broken Pipe

-ECONNREFUSED means a connection attempt reached a host that actively rejected the target socket address.
+ECONNREFUSED means the connection attempt reached a host that actively rejected the target address and port.
 The common local case is a closed port.

 import net from 'node:net';